 If you use Tailscale, you've spent time in the admin console clicking through devices, editing ACL policies, managing DNS settings, and creating auth keys.
 It works, but it's a context switch every time.
+And for anything beyond the most common operations - workload identity, posture integrations, log streaming, audit forensics - you either live in the API docs or give up and do it manually.

-tailscale-mcp is an MCP server that gives your AI assistant direct access to the Tailscale API.
-Ask Claude Code to list your devices, update an ACL policy, check DNS settings, or create an auth key — and it just does it.
-No tab switching, no copy-pasting node IDs.
+tailscale-mcp is an MCP server that gives your AI assistant direct access to every corner of the Tailscale API.
+Ask Claude Code (or Cursor, or Claude Desktop, or any MCP-speaking client) to list your devices, draft an ACL change, check DNS settings, or create an auth key - and it does it.
+No tab switching, no copy-pasting node IDs, no remembering that the field is keyExpiryDisabled and not disableKeyExpiry.

 One Env Var, Zero Config

-Add it to your MCP config and you're done:
+Add it to your MCP client config:

 { "mcpServers": { "tailscale": { "command": "npx", "args": ["-y", "@yawlabs/tailscale-mcp"], "env": { "TAILSCALE_API_KEY": "tskey-api-..." } } } }

 That's the entire setup.
 No config files, no install steps, no daemon to run.
 It auto-detects your tailnet and starts responding to requests immediately.
+OAuth is supported too - set TAILSCALE_OAUTH_CLIENT_ID and TAILSCALE_OAUTH_CLIENT_SECRET instead if you want scoped access.

 What You Can Do